CatalogueOfLife/portal/articles/data/download.md

 * Annual Checklist 2002 - 260,000 species
 * Annual Checklist 2000 - 220,000 species

-## Historical versions of the COL Monthly Checklist
+## Historical versions of the monthly COL Checklist editions

 The COL Checklist is updated throughout the year and snapshots are also available for many months from 2017 to the present.
 Changes in infrastructure have disrupted this series so some intervals are longer than monthly.